pagkly/Zed/Investopedia3/Stockholders' Equity Definition.md

 Stockholders' Equity Definition
 ## What is Stockholders' Equity?

-Stockholders' equity, also referred to as shareholders' equity, is the remaining amount of assets available to shareholders [after all liabilities have been paid](https://www.investopedia.com/ask/answers/062714/what-formula-calculating-debttoequity-ratio.asp).
-It is calculated either as a firm's total assets less its total liabilities or alternatively as the sum of share capital and retained earnings less [treasury shares](https://www.investopedia.com/terms/t/treasurystock.asp).
+Stockholders' equity, also referred to as shareholders' equity, is the remaining amount of assets available to shareholders [[after all liabilities have been paid]](https://www.investopedia.com/ask/answers/062714/what-formula-calculating-debttoequity-ratio.asp).
+It is calculated either as a firm's total assets less its total liabilities or alternatively as the sum of share capital and retained earnings less [[treasury shares]](https://www.investopedia.com/terms/t/treasurystock.asp).
 Stockholders' equity might include common stock, paid-in capital, retained earnings and treasury stock.

 Conceptually, stockholders' equity is useful as a means of judging the funds retained within a business.
 If this figure is negative, it may indicate an oncoming bankruptcy for that business, particularly if there exists a large debt liability as well.